 Websites & Apps that Understand Humans

 For many people, dogs are not just pets but members of the family.
-So when you need leave town without Fido, who can you trust to take good care of the family dog?
+So when you need to leave town without Fido, who can you trust to take good care of the family dog?
 That’s where Rover comes in and not only makes it simple to pick out a sitter and book them, but also makes you feel good about your choice through online reviews and photo updates while you're gone.
-What Rover understands about their users is how important trust is, particularly when it comes to leaving your furbaby with a stranger for the weekend.
+What Rover understands about its users is how important trust is, particularly when it comes to leaving your furbaby with a stranger for the weekend.

 2. Duolingo: Tearing Down Roadblocks